Geist: The Sin-Eaters: Geists

 No one is quite certain where geists come from, or what makes a geist, though there are several theories.
 Many believe that they were ghosts who, having lost all of their anchors and found themselves in the Underworld, latched on to some archetype of death and created an anchor with it.
 Others believe that they traveled through the Underworld to the Avernian Gates that open into the Shadow, and devoured a spirit.
 Whatever they are, and wherever they come from, they are most certainly not human anymore.
 For mechanical purposes, they are treated as a ghost-spirit hybrid.
-It is important to note that the geist does not control the sin-eater.
+The geist does not control the sin-eater.
 The geist may tempt, threaten and otherwise attempt to get the sin-eater to go along with its desires, but the choice is ultimately up to the sin-eater.
 Unfettered geists do not typically present a problem, and most sin-eaters will never deal with them.
 However, some who have been without a bargain for a long time may become desperate to gain one, and will go to drastic lengths to get one, often leaving a trail of deaths in their wake.